Tax injustice to small business owners

 These are small companies in the construction and service sectors with paid employees working less than 5,000 hours per year, which equates to less than three full-time employees.

-Not only does François Legault’s government prevent them from taking advantage of tax breaks intended to help small and medium-sized businesses struggling with a labor shortage, but it also prevents these 38,000 small businesses from taking advantage of the reduced reduced tax offered to small and medium-sized businesses in Quebec, known as SBD (Discount for small businesses).
+Not only does François Legault’s government prevent them from taking advantage of tax breaks intended to help small and medium-sized businesses struggling with a labor shortage, but it also prevents these 38,000 small businesses from taking advantage of the reduced tax relief offered to small and medium-sized businesses in Quebec, commonly known as SBD.
+(Small business discount).

 The provincial tax rate applicable to taxable income that led to the personal insurance permit being obtained is 3.2%.
 This is 8.3 percentage points lower than the general tax rate of 11.5% that Quebec applies to businesses that do not qualify for a high school diploma.